-ViviFire's loop constructs allow you to repeatedly execute a set of statements.
-You can repeat statements while a condition is true, until a condition becomes false, a specified number of times, or once per element in a collection.
+ViviFire's loop constructs let you execute a set of statements many times.
+You can execute statements while a condition is true, until a condition becomes false, a given number of times, or for each element in a collection.

-While construct executes a block of statements as long as the condition you give at the start is true.
+While executes a block of statements while the condition you give at the start is true.

 See While Statement for more information.

-You can test the condition either at the start or the end.
+You can do the test at the start or at the end.

-You specify whether the loop executes while the condition is true or until it becomes true.
+You specify if the loop executes while the condition is true or until it becomes true.

 See Do…Loop Statement for more information.

-For construct executes a block of statements a fixed number of times.
+For executes a block of statements a specified number of times.

-It steps through a range of values assigning a variable, called the counter, a different value for each iteration.
+It goes through a range of values and changes a variable, known as the counter, to a different value each time through the loop.

-You can optionally specify the step size, which has a default of 1.
+You can optionally specify the interval of the step, which has a default of one (1).

 See For Statement for more information.